BabyKangaroo117/Frugl-APP/Weekly-Reports/Weekly Report 10-25-2023.md

 ### Joseph Porrino
 ##### Previous goals
-- Fix issues with webscraper in codespaces
-- Set up custom docker container
-- Research github actions
+- Work with Tyler on getting the database connected
+- Start unittesting code

 ##### Keypoints
-- Codespaces is unable to run a python project that uses selenium so we will be manually running the python script for the time being
-- I finished the webscraper and have the data formatted in a Json.
-The will be inserted into a text document until connected to the database
+- Refactored webscraper code to make more readable and use less lines of code
-- I started looking into pytest for unit testing
+- Set up pytest and started unit testing
+- Got access to database.

 ##### Next Week Goals
+- Finish unit testing
-- Work with Tyler on getting the database connected
+- Work on database functions
-- Start unittesting code
+- Connect python code to database